 On 23 Aug 2022, Malacañang Palace released Proclamation No. 42 to officially declare the holidays and non-working days in 2023.
-Next year, Filipinos can look forward to 10 regular holidays, seven special non-working days, and one additional special non-working day.
+Next year, Filipinos can look forward to 10 regular holidays, seven special non-working days, and two additional special non-working day.

 The Malacañang Palace on 11 Nov 2022 also updated the list of regular and special non-working holidays, adjusting the occasions to promote “holiday economics.”
 President Ferdinand Marcos Jr. moved Araw ng Kagitingan from 9 Apr to 10 Apr, and Bonifacio Day from 30 Nov to 27 Nov.